 Kentucky's Office of the State Entomologist History

-Meanwhile in 1905, the Federal Insect Pest Act was passed to regulate the entry and interstate movement of injurious insects.
-It soon became evident that some pests are not readily detected by visual inspections, so in 1912, the Plant Quarantine Act was passed to regulate the entry and interstate movement of known carriers of insect pests and diseases.
-Over the years, eradication and other types of programs were added to federal plant protection laws.
+In 1905, the Federal Insect Pest Act was passed to control the entry and movement of harmful insects between states.
+But inspectors soon realized that some pests were hard to spot by just looking.
+So in 1912, the Plant Quarantine Act was passed to regulate plants that could carry insects and diseases.
+Over time, more programs were added to federal plant protection laws, including efforts to completely get rid of certain pests.

 Federal Acts